Pacific Beach Real Estate Market Statistics

 We like to use medians instead of averages for home prices and days on market, to minimize the effect of outliers skewing our data.

-For houses that sold in the Pacific Beach real estate market in 2019, homes sold for approximately 97.5% of the listed price.
-For condos, homes sold for approximately 101% of the listed price.
+Houses that sold in the Pacific Beach real estate market in 2021 sold for approximately 99.9% of the listed price.
+Condos sold for approximately 99.3% of the listed price.

-The median days on market for houses that sold in Pacific Beach in 2019 was 22 days.
-The average days on market for houses that sold in Pacific Beach in 2019 was 35 days.
-(There are some outliers which really skew this data – comparing median to average).
+The median days on market for houses that sold in Pacific Beach in 2021 is 14 days.
+The median days on market for condos that sold in Pacific Beach in 2021 is 25 days.

 Pacific Beach home prices and other statistics